loukad/intuno/README.md

 ## Installation

-The program depends on the `pyaudio` library, which in turn depends on `portaudio`, which on a Mac is installed most easily with Homebrew.
-After cloning this repository, run:
+The program depends on the `pyaudio` library, which in turn depends on `portaudio`, which on a Mac is installed most easily with Homebrew:

 ```
 brew update